-Step 1: Add oats, water, lemon juice, and salt to a blender, and blend for under 30 seconds.
-Don't blend twice or the mixture can break down and become gluey, despite the lemon juice.
+Step 1: Add oats to a strainer and pour or run water over them for a few seconds to rinse the dust off the flakes.
+Add all ingredients to a blender and blend for under 30 seconds.
+Don't blend longer or the mixture can break down and become gluey.

 1.This recipe makes 3 cups of milk.

-2. Use cold water, or at least room temperature water.
+3. Use cold water, or at least room temperature water.
 It doesn't have to be ice cold.
-Warm water will trigger the gluten and turn the slimy.
+Warm water will trigger the gluten and turn the milk slimy.

-4. When you strain your milk, just pour it, and don't press any solids through or use a nut bag that you squeeze as you do with making nut milks.
-The squeezing action will only contribute to a slimy texture.
+5. When you strain your milk, just pour it, and don't press any solids through or use a nut bag that you squeeze as you do with making nut milks.

 Make Ahead & Storage